Secondary modern school: Secondary modern schools today

 The term secondary modern has completely disappeared in the naming of schools, although in 2013 the National Association of Secondary Moderns was founded by Ian Widdows, former Headteacher at the Giles Academy in Boston, Lincolnshire.
 The organisation represents non-selective schools in selective areas and has organised a number of national conferences since it was founded, such as one in April 2016 addressed by Shadow Secretary of State for Education Lucy Powell, Tim Leunig from the Department for Education, and National Schools Commissioner Sir David Carter, among others.

-Ofsted continues to judge secondary moderns in the same way it judges grammar schools, expecting them to show the same academic achievement as schools that have had the top ability quartile removed.
+Ofsted continues to judge secondary moderns in the same way it judges grammar schools, expecting them to show the same academic achievement as schools that have not had the top ability quartile removed.
 Ofsted admits it does not have a record of the number of secondary moderns and that its inspectors have received no training on how to assess them.
-They are preventing from awarding the highest grades to a school as that would require the data to take into account the differing intakes.
+They are prevented from awarding the highest grades to a school as that would require the data to take into account the differing intakes.

 In 2016, the Government introduced Progress 8 as a headline method to judge secondary schools, in which the sum of all the pupils' GCSE achievements was compared with the predicted grades, in order to expose "coasting" schools.
 Each grade achieved was worth one point.
 In 2017 for one year, they modified the method so a low grade was worth 0.5 and the top grades received 1.5, thus weighting the benchmark towards the most able.
 This disproportionately affected schools only serving the three less-able quartiles.
 Frank Norris, director of the Co-operative Academies Trust that runs eight academies, believes the changes will advantage high-achievers.
 "The proposed changes are based on the flawed thinking that it is much harder for a student to move from a grade B to an A rather than from grade G to F," he said.
 "They are probably discriminatory because they imply it is less important and worthwhile for lower-attaining students to achieve as well as they can."